JiHong88/suneditor/README.md

 // It can also be defined with the "setOptions" method, but the "setDefaultStyle" method does not render the editor again. editor.setDefaultStyle('font-family: cursive; font-size: 10px;');

-// Copies the contents of the suneditor into a [textarea] editor.save();
+// Copies the content of the suneditor into a [textarea] editor.save();

-// Gets the contents of the suneditor
+// Gets the content of the suneditor
-// onlyContents {boolean}: Return only the contents of the body without headers when the "fullPage" option is true editor.getContents(onlyContents: Boolean);
+// onlyContent {boolean}: Return only the content of the body without headers when the "fullPage" option is true editor.getContent(onlyContent: Boolean);
-// Gets the current contents with containing parent div(div.sun-editor-editable).
+// Gets the current content with containing parent div(div.sun-editor-editable).
-//  <div class="sun-editor-editable">{contents}</div>
+//  <div class="sun-editor-editable">{content}</div>
-editor.getFullContents(onlyContents: Boolean);
+editor.getFullContent(onlyContent: Boolean);

-// Gets only the text of the suneditor contents editor.getText();
+// Gets only the text of the suneditor content editor.getText();

 // Gets uploaded files(plugin using fileManager) information list.